The O is a device that replaces wall texts in the museum.

 You can ignore the O and wander around in a state of pleasant reverie / moderate anxiety.
 Or else use it to read and listen to stories, essays, music and interviews, as well as other bits and pieces, that are 70-80 per cent art-wank free at any given moment.
 During your visit, hit ‘Save your visit’ and access the content at home.Retrieve your visit > >

 The O is free, but if you attempt to steal it, we’ll kill you.

-You can download the O to your iPhone.
-Plunder our free wifi, but remember to bring your headphones (there's heaps of audio about the art).
-Once you’ve visited the museum, you’ll be able to continue using the O app at home.
-Like Tinder, but with more art and stuff.
+You can also download the O as an app to your iPhone—there’s free wifi, but don’t forget your headphones.
+Once you’ve visited, you’ll be able to continue to use the app at home.
 (Only available for iOS, sorry.)